 By taking Deer Steward Levels I and II, attendees will have gained enough knowledge to write their very own property-specific deer management plan!

-- Kip Adams, Wildlife Biologist, QDMA Director of Education and Outreach
+- Kip Adams, Wildlife Biologist, QDMA Director of Conservation

 - Joe Hamilton, Wildlife Biologist, QDMA Founder and Senior Advisor